Aarhus University Seal

 Images in assignments

-If you make use of images in assignments related to your study, then you are, as a student, bound by the Framework Agreement that exists between Aarhus University and VISDA (Copydan BilledKunst).
-Download the Framework Agreement.
+When you make use of images in assignments related to your study, then you are, as a student, covered by the agreement that exists between Aarhus University

-The agreement allows you to make use of images found on the Internet in essays or PowerPoint presentations, as long as the material is only placed on Brightspace and similar secure intranets and not published elsewhere.
-Always remember to include the source, whether you use the image in an assignment, PowerPoint or similar.
+The agreement allows you to make use of images found freely available on the Internet in essays or PowerPoint presentations, as long as the material is only placed on Brightspace and similar secure intranets and not published elsewhere.
+Always remember to include the source, regardless of whether you use the image in an assignment, PowerPoint or similar.

 Images in assignments that you publish